 Also in 2002, Shapiro:

 - likened Israel’s “terrorist actions”—which he said were “funded … by the United States government”—to those of the Nazis;

 - said that Israel’s practice of demolishing the homes of (terrorist) Palestinians was reminiscent “of Kristallnacht during World War II when the Nazi government sought to erase all symbols and elements of Jewish culture and Jewish religion from Berlin”;

 - accused the Israeli military of carrying out “summary executions”—a charge he was unable to substantiate when a reporter asked for proof;

 - stated that “this government of Israel does not wish the world to see or know of what its forces are doing in the name of occupation—for silence is the greatest asset of oppression”; and

 - said that Israel’s “long-chanted mantra” that “the Arabs are seeking to destroy the Jewish state and to drive its inhabitants into the sea,” was nothing more than “a case of the kettle calling the pot black.”

-In August 2002 Shapiro was arrested for demonstrating near the West Bank city of Nablus in defiance of a military curfew imposed by Israel, and shortly thereafter he was deported by the Israeli government.
-The deportation order was eventually lifted, but in 2009 Israel’s Ministry of Interior issued a ten-year entry ban for Shapiro—a ruling he did not become aware of until March 2013.
+In August 2002 Shapiro was arrested for demonstrating near the West Bank city of Nablus in defiance of a military curfew that had been imposed by Israel, and shortly thereafter he was deported by the Israeli government.
+The deportation order was eventually lifted.

 On November 26, 2003, Shapiro spoke as an “expert” witness at an International Relations Middle East Policy Forum on Capitol Hill.